Ottawa’s Most Unique Historical Site

 Our thanks to the Haunted Walk for submitting the nomination and for working with us to offer these ghoulish tours.

-We’ve launched a new app!
+We have our very own APP!
 It’s available through iTunes and Android downloads.
-It’s free to download and gives a full virtual tour of the closed machine room, audio tours and upcoming events.
+It’s free to download and gives a full virtual tour of the closed machine room, audio tours and upcoming events. **Due to WIFI restraints, Diefenbunker visitors are encouraged to download the app offsite or before entering the facility.**

 » Be the first of your friends to have it!